Eddie Kendricks: Death

 In late 1991, Kendricks, by now living in his native Birmingham, Alabama, underwent surgery to have one of his lungs removed in the hope of preventing the spread of cancer.
 Kendricks believed the disease was caused by his 30 years of smoking.
 Kendricks continued to tour through the summer of 1992, when he fell ill again and was hospitalized.

 On October 5, 1992, Kendricks died of lung cancer at Baptist Medical Center-Princeton in Birmingham; he was 52 years old.
 Kendricks was survived by his three children: Parris, Aika, and Paul Kendricks (named after Paul Williams).
 A funeral service was held at the First Baptist Church in Ensley, Alabama and Kendricks was buried in Elmwood Cemetery, Birmingham.
 Friends and fans paid tribute to him at four concerts, held at the Strand in Los Angeles, on October 16 and October 17, 1992.
 Performers including Bobby Womack, Chaka Khan, Mary Wilson, and Vesta Willams sang Temptations songs, as well as some of their own.

 Legacy

 Kendricks was nominated for four Grammy Awards, winning one for "Cloud Nine" with the Temptations in 1969.
 The Temptations received the Grammy Lifetime Achievement Award in 2013.
 In 1998, NBC aired The Temptations, a four-hour television miniseries based upon an autobiographical book by Otis Williams.
 Kendricks was portrayed by actor Terron Brooks.

-On October 16, 1999, Eddie Kendrick Memorial Park, located on the corner of 18th Street and 4th Avenue North, was dedicated to Birmingham native Eddie Kendricks of the Temptations.
-The park uses Kendricks' family name without the "s", which was added early in his career.
+On October 16, 1999, Eddie Kendrick Memorial Park, located on the corner of 18th Street and 4th Avenue North in Birmingham, was dedicated.
+The park uses Kendricks' family name without the "s".
 The memorial features a bronze sculpture of Kendricks by local artist Ron McDowell as well as sculptures of the other Temptations, set into a granite wall.
 Inscribed on the granite are the names of Temptations' hit songs.
 Recorded music can be heard throughout the park, featuring songs by Kendricks and the Temptations.